 There have been a lot of questions and concerns regarding how the proposed change to Transit Oriented Corridor along the Andrews Avenue and Oakland Park Boulevard Corridors will affect existing properties.
 Policy 12.1 of the Future Land Use Element states the City shall maintain a Transit Oriented Corridor TOC designation located just west of the North Dixie Highway corridor to NE 15th Avenue and from the City limits to the north and the City limits to the south.
 Redevelopment and development of this area shall be guided with the approved TOC Design Guidelines.
 Nothing in the land use plan amendment will impair or diminish the rights of existing landowners or their successors or assigns, to continue the use and enjoyment of their properties consistent with the land uses existing at the time of adoption of the TOC designation.

-Although Policy 12.1 of the Future Land Use Element addresses the existing Transit Oriented Corridor location within the City, the intention of the Andrews Avenue / Oakland Park Boulevard Transit Oriented Corridor Land Use Plan Amendment is not to impair or diminish the rights of our existing landowners and to continue the uses.
+Although Policy 12.1 of the Future Land Use Element addresses the existing Transit Oriented Corridor location within the City, the intention of the Andrews Avenue/Oakland Park Boulevard Transit Oriented Corridor Land Use Plan Amendment is not to impair or diminish the rights of our existing landowners.

 Based upon the determination of the boundaries for the Andrews Avenue / Oakland Park Boulevard Transit Oriented Corridor Land Use Plan Amendment, The Mellgren Planning Group will complete an analysis determining, at a minimum, density, level of service standard impacts, traffic circulation, and mass transit.